 Pest Control Tips – Home Improvements to Keep Pests Away without Pesticides.
 Everyone knows someone who when faced with a problem around the house would prefer to try DIY tips over forking over hard earned money to hire a professional to do the job.

 There are many avenues for Do It Yourself home improvements, so most of us need a good place to start.
 Pesticides are inevitable but unwanted guests in every home right from the time that foundations are treated for termites.
 Drift from the lawns of a neighbor affect even those of us who discourage pesticide application.
 You can make a significant contribution to the wellness of your family by starting your New Years DIY home improvements agenda with a three-step plan to cut back on visits by professional pest control operators with their kits of deadly pesticides.

-* Start with a cleanliness drive to prevent rodents and roaches from using spilt crumbs and beverages for nourishment.
-Restrict the number of places in the house where people eat and drink, and do a thorough job of sweeping and mopping these areas at least once a day.
+* Restrict the number of places in the house where people eat and drink, and do a thorough job of sweeping and mopping these areas at least once a day.
 Most colonies of pests will stay away if they are denied food.

 * Follow a rotational schedule of moving things around.
 Rodents, bugs, roaches and adult flying insects all look for places where they can breed undisturbed.
 Stagnant pools of water, piles of old clothes in cupboards, drawers and shelves of papers and books, are favorites.
 The simple acts of keeping corners dry and shuffling collectibles around with a modicum of wiping and dusting, produces great results in keeping many pests away.